rothgar/justingarrison.com/content/blog/2018-05-07-the-economics-of-writing-a-technical-book.md

 ---
 author: "Justin Garrison"
 title: "The Economics of Writing a Technical Book"
-description: "What I learnt as a co-author of the book 'Cloud Native Infrastructure' for O’Reilly Media"
+description: "What I learnt as a co-author of the book 'Cloud Native Infrastructure' for O’Reilly Media."
 date: 2018-05-07
 images: [/img/og-image.png]
 thumbnail: /img/og-image.png